 - Socket Wrench/Ratchet

 - Cloth (2 pieces)

 - Clean bowl

 - Acetone/a milder solvent (mineral spirits or rubbing alcohol)

 - Gloves (if you use acetone)

 These are the steps in cleaning your skateboard bearings.

 Step 1: Remove the Bearings

 - Detach the skateboard wheels.
-You can use several tools in removing the wheels.
+You can use several tools to remove the wheels.
 You can use either of the following – the socket wrench, skate tool, or ratchet.
 Use the tool to loosen the nuts that hold the wheels.
-Alternatively, you can also loosen without tools, click here for more.
+Alternatively, you can also loosen it without tools; click here for more.

 - The right way to do this is to hold your skateboard in a steady position and apply hard pressure to loosen the bolts.